-As I sat down to write this first post after a tumultuous few weeks of moving from our city for the last 32 years to a new home across the state, then evacuating because of Hurricane Irma, I began to feel like it was impossible to do what I feel called to do.
-The demands and goals from ministry seemed insurmountable.
+As I sat down to write this first post in 2017 after a tumultuous few weeks of moving from our city for the last 32 years to a new home across the state, then evacuating because of Hurricane Irma, I began to feel like it was impossible to do what I feel called to do.
+The demands and goals of ministry seemed insurmountable.
 I felt totally incapable of meeting the needs, thinking “Who am I that I should think I have what it takes to do this?!”

 When I consider what it would take to fulfill what is necessary for my calling, I am slapped in the face with all my insufficiency.
-It was so difficult yesterday not give in to the appearance of how little my resources appeared to me.
+It was so difficult yesterday not to give in to the appearance of how little my resources appeared to me.
 You see, I was learning this lesson all over again, even as I wrote it!